Local Wildlife Rescues (how to help them)

-- Use a Monomaster (stores fishing tackle until you find a recycling bin).
+- Don’t drop litter (including car windows) and use a personal ashtray and Monomaster (to store fishing line until you find a recycling bin).
 Obey the voluntary ban on lead shot (which kills wildfowl).

-Make safer roads for wildlife.
-Keep to speed limits, be alert at dawn/dusk, use full beam at night (dipped lights are best in fog, rain or snow, or else light could reflect back and startle).
+- Keep to speed limits, be alert at dawn/dusk, use full beam at night (dipped lights are best in fog, rain or snow, or else light could reflect back and startle).
 Keep your car in good condition.
+Read more on making roads safer for wildlife.

 Who to Call (when wildlife needs help)

 Keep a large box with punched holes in your car boot with towels (no tassels) and thick gloves.
-Then call wildlife rescues and rehabilitators.
-If you can’t get through, vets can take in creatures (you don’t have to pay).
+Call wildlife rescues and rehabilitators (vets can also take in casualties, you don’t have to pay).
+For creatures needing specialist advice:

 - Tiggywinkles or Wildlife Aid (all creatures).